 At Flex Health, we are proud to provide some of the latest equipment and technology in the physiotherapy field.
-We are one of just a handful of physiotherapy providers in the North East to have an Anti-Gravity treadmill, and with access to a wide variety of different functional equipment in the gym, we are able to offer our patients a varied and comprehensive treatment plan for a large number of musculoskeletal and neurological conditions.
+We are one of just a handful of physiotherapy providers in the North East to have an Anti-Gravity treadmill.
+With access to a wide variety of different functional equipment in the gym, we are also able to offer our patients a varied and comprehensive treatment plan for a large number of musculoskeletal and neurological conditions.

 Our functional gym includes:

 - Boss balance